What Qualities I Look For in Humidifiers for Dry Eye

 However, everyone benefits from having proper humidity.
 Studies have suggested that viruses, like the flu, may not be transmitted as easily if your humidity level is above 40%.
 The sweet spot for humidity is between 40-60%, as highly humid environments can bring new problems and can also be a bit uncomfortable.1

-Do you have an awesome humidifier?
+What humidifier works best for you?
 Tell us about it in the comments!